catherinehelenna/DeepLearningLLM/README.md

 - You need to adjust the file names for model loading and result saving.

 ## Getting Started

+> [!NOTE]
+> Training for 5 epochs would take about 3-4 hours on a single A100 GPU.

 1. Run the baseline model
 ```bash
 python baseline_model_run.py